Planning a Backyard Wedding and Making it Magical

 The right lighting can transform your backyard into a fairy tale wedding venue.
 Consider strings of twinkle lights, paper lanterns, or mason jars with candles inside hanging from the tree limbs.
 You can find many other attractive outdoor lighting options in the garden center of most department stores.
 Stake lighting, glow in the dark stones or flood lights are all fun and interesting ways to light your walkways and ensure the safety of your guests.

 Taking Beautiful Pictures

 When it comes to wedding photography, an outdoor setting can lead to some spectacular pictures.
 Include country touches like the barn door in the background for a charming rustic feel.
-Rent or borrow some antique furniture and place it near some trees for a combination chic and fairy tale woods impression.
+Rent or borrow some antique furniture and place it near some trees for a combination of chic and fairy tale woods impression.
 Make sure your photographer knows what the lighting conditions will be like ahead of time so he or she can bring the right equipment to make you look your best.

 Checking The Necessities

-It's important to remember the practical aspects in a backyard wedding, especially if it's going to be a large gathering.
+It’s important to remember the practical aspects of planning a backyard wedding, especially if it’s going to be a large gathering.
 For example, 200 wedding guests and one guest bathroom is a recipe for disaster.
 Make sure you have a plan for restrooms, garbage disposal, and other practical issues.
-If you don't have enough restrooms in your home for the number of guests you are inviting, you can rent luxury restroom trailers to keep on your property for the day.
+If you don’t have enough restrooms in your home for the number of guests you are inviting, you can rent luxury restroom trailers to keep on your property for the day.
 Make sure all garbage disposal areas are clearly marked to minimize the cleanup afterward.